rollup/plugins/packages/commonjs/README.md

 Some modules contain dynamic `require` calls, or require modules that contain circular dependencies, which are not handled well by static imports.
 Including those modules as `dynamicRequireTargets` will simulate a CommonJS (NodeJS-like) environment for them with support for dynamic and circular dependencies.

-_Note: This feature may result in some paths being rendered as absolute in the final bundle.
-That may require replacing strings like `"/Users/John/Desktop/foo-project/"` -> `"/"`.
-We may find a way to do this automatically in the future._
+_Note: In extreme cases, this feature may result in some paths being rendered as absolute in the final bundle.
+The plugin tries to avoid exposing paths from the local machine, but if you are `dynamicRequirePaths` with paths that are far away from your project's folder, that may require replacing strings like `"/Users/John/Desktop/foo-project/"` -> `"/"`._

 Example: